byu-oit/aws-scatter-gather/README.md

 - **expected.map** - A map of response names to their [event](#event-structure) that were expected.
 - **missing** - An array of names for responses that were expected that did not arrive.

-### end ( ) : Promise

-If a request has been made then a server was also set up to gather AWS SNS response events.
-Calling this command will terminate the server.
-If a request is made and the server is not running then it will be started.

 **Parameters**

 None

 **Returns** a promise that resolves once the server has been shut down.

-## Response

 ### response ( [ config, ] handler ) : Function